Music of Chile: Pre-Columbian and colonial times

 Music in the southernmost regions of modern Chile was produced by the Fueguino peoples, native inhabitants of Tierra del Fuego, including the Onas, the Yaganes, the Yamanas and the Alacalufes).
-The Fueginos caught the attention of explorers in the early of the twentieth century, with North American Colonel Charles Wellington Furlong the first to record phonograph records of Ona and Yagan songs between 1907 and 1908.
+The Fueginos caught the attention of explorers in the early of the twentieth century, with North American Colonel Charles Wellington Furlong the first to record phonograph records of Selkʼnam and Yagan songs between 1907 and 1908.
 German priest and ethnologist Martin Gusinde studied and recorded their music, and in a letter from July 23, 1923, wrote of ceremonies with music and dancing very similar to those observed in the Amazon, which he described as sad, solemn and very limited in tonal range.

 Development of music in Chile

 Chilean music is closely related with Chile's history and geography.
 The landscape, climate and lifestyle vary greatly from north to south and have a deep impact on cultural traditions.

 Popular music in the colonial period and during the struggle for independence was highly influenced by military bands and by the church.
 There were few musical instruments and very little opportunity to learn to play an instrument outside of military bands or churches if you were not from a wealthy family.